eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

 ## Next Steps

-- Learn how to create a digital twin provider in the tutorial [Tutorial: Create a Digital Twin Provider](../provider/README.md)
+- Learn how to create a digital twin provider in [Tutorial: Create a Digital Twin Provider](../provider/README.md)